 This page contains organisations or website which provide curriculum links which may be of interest or use to those interested in school gardening, education or sustainability.
 Click on the heading to enter the site or page.

 KidsGrow – Garden Teaching Resource for schools includes an overview of the learning outcomes for four themed gardens and provides practical tips for gardening at school.
 KidsGrow is a useful resource for teachers to use to link gardens to school curriculum and encourages interdisciplinary learning.

-- KidsGrow – Garden Links to Learning poster
+- KidsGrow – Garden Links to Learning

 - KidsGrow – Important Resources for Schools

 - Kids Grow – Themed Garden – Munch and Crunch Garden

 - KidsGrow – Themed Gardens – Waterwise Sensory Maze

 - Kidsgrow – Themed Gardens – Australian Habitat Haven

 - KidsGrow – Themed Gardens – Seasonal Colour Garden

 Cool Australia provides online educational material and support to the teaching community free of charge.
 They bring sustainability and our environment into Australian classrooms, providing teachers with engaging, fun and informative learning activities and units of work on a whole range of topics.